-- Increasing efficiency of operational processes from sales order process to purchasing and logistics.
+- Increasing efficiency of operational processes from the sales order process to purchasing and logistics.

 The technology chosen to support the goal was Oracle’s ERP solution.
-However implementing the system across a large organization would require much more than a technology installation.
-In order to be successful, organizational changes would need to be made and learning new processes and a different way of doing business would be required.
+However, implementing the system across a large organization would require much more than a technology installation.
+To be successful, Worthington needed to make organizational changes, learn new processes, and change how it did business.

-“I hired Maureen Metcalf of Metcalf & Associates as a consultant to help us migrate our organization from the existing environment to the vision we had for more efficient processes,” explained, Ralph Spitzen, Director, Continuous Improvement, Worthington Steel.
-We were looking for someone who was schooled in organizational change management, and someone who would bring a defined approach and methodology for managing the changes necessary.
+“I hired Maureen Metcalf and the Innovative Leadership Institute as a consultant to help us migrate our organization from the existing environment to the vision we had for more efficient processes,” explained Ralph Spitzen, Director of Continuous Improvement, Worthington Steel.
+We were looking for someone who was schooled in organizational change management and would bring a defined approach and methodology for managing the necessary changes.

-Metcalf & Associates took a holistic view of the challenges and made practical recommendations that could be implemented in a manufacturing environment.
+Metcalf & Associates (now Innovative Leadership Institute) took a holistic view of the challenges and made practical recommendations that could be implemented in a manufacturing environment.
 They quickly delivered tangible value and modified their approach when changes arose.
 Their contribution made a significant impact on our ability to implement successfully.
 Metcalf created much of the foundation material that allowed for successful implementation, including tools such as:

-- An end to end flow chart defining business processes impacted by the system—with color coding indicating the impact of change on people, customers, high risk areas and new processes.
+- An end-to-end flow chart defines business processes impacted by the system—with color coding indicating the impact of change on people, customers, high-risk areas, and new processes.

 - An online tool to explain and communicate the changes to the entire organization and each job function.

-- A Job re-definement prior to system launch that helped to minimize change on high impact positions.
+- A job re-definement before the system launch helped to minimize the change in high-impact positions.

 - Standard operating procedures for processes that would change significantly.

-“Metcalf’s ‘start, stop guide’ was an effective tool for Worthington Industries.
-All the actions and processes that the organization needed to stop doing, continue doing, and start doing were listed in a formal document which served as a plan for implementing change.
-The key was to communicate the plan thoroughly and repeatedly throughout the organization to everyone who was involved or affected in any way,” explained Spitzen.
+“Metcalf’s ‘start, stop guide’ was a useful tool for Worthington Industries.
+All the actions and processes the organization needed to stop, continue, and start doing were listed in a formal document that served as a plan for implementing change.
+The key was to communicate the plan thoroughly and repeatedly throughout the organization to everyone involved or affected in any way,” explained Spitzen.